Cultural Types - The Lewis Model. Culture Triangle

 Linear–active: introvert, both listens and speaks, has undivided attention, is structured but firm and specific, displays limited body language and gestures, plans actions step by step, sometimes impatient, sticks to facts, refers to logic, cares about own good name, respects the law, values truth more than diplomacy, likes privacy, separates personal life from professional life.

-Knowing this "key" you can analyze situations that seem surprising and incomprehensible to you.
+Knowing this key, you can analyze situations that seem surprising and incomprehensible to you.
 And if you find no other reasons, there is a high probability that the misunderstandings are due to cultural differences.

 Interactions between the main culture types

-Lewis has developed a model that identifies the dominant features of each cultural type and shows how members of each type interact with one another.
+Lewis has developed a model that identifies the dominant features of each type and shows how members of each category interact with one another.
 The Lewis Model diagram is a simple yet effective tool that provides valuable insight into these interactions.
 Moreover, the statistical confirmation of the information presented on the diagram adds to its credibility.

 Building international teams